Is your page load speed lagging?

 Three Considerations for Page Load Speed Optimization

-When applying this approach, I generally take three things into consideration:
+When thinking about how to increase page speed, I generally take three things into consideration:

 - Mobile page speed: Is there a mobile subdomain that needs to be reviewed separately or does the site feature a responsive web design?